Islamic design

 Falconry

-Traditional pursuits such as falconry, qanas, are still followed, but only in season and most notably outside the country as there is little left to hunt in Qatar.
-Some Qataris still take a lot of interest in hunting with falcons and salqan, and all are aware of this element of their heritage.
-The saqr falcon, falco cherruq, or hurr is preferred to the peregrine falcon, falco peregrinus or shaheen, as it is considered to be more intelligent, more aggressive and tolerant to stress.
+Traditional pursuits such as falconry – qanas – are still followed, but only in season and most notably outside the country as there is little left to hunt in Qatar.
+Some Qataris still take a lot of interest in hunting with falcons and salqan, and all are aware of this important facet of their heritage.
+The saqr falcon, falco cherruq, particularly the female hurr is preferred to the peregrine falcon, falco peregrinus, the female – in common with the hurr and also preferred to the male – being known as a shaheen, as it too is considered to be more intelligent, aggressive and has better tolerance to stress.
 It is the traditional falcon that has been used in the desert for centuries, and it is the female of both types that is preferred for hunting.
-Incidentally, I shall use the term shaheen for hawks generally as that seems to be the name I have heard used for hawks collectively.
-The lower hawk photograph, is of a Harris hawk, and is placed here to give an indication of the character and strength of the eyes and beak of a hawk.
+Incidentally, I shall use the term shaheen for hawks generally as that seems to be the name I have heard used for hawks collectively in ordinary conversation.
+The first of these two photographs is of a Harris hawk, and is placed here to give an indication of the character and strength of the eyes and beak of a hawk.
+The second photograph shows a group of hawks, each sitting on its own wakr, and waiting to be exercised.

 A hawk on its kill

-Training is carried out with pigeons and, in the hunting season beginning in November, it is common to see birds being flown in the desert as it is necessary to exercise them every day if they are to keep fit and effective.
+Training has to be constant and is carried out using pigeons as the hawks’ readily-available quarry.
+In the hunting season, which begins around November, it is common to see birds being flown in the desert as it is necessary to exercise them every day if they are to be kept fit and effective.
+The natural setting of the desert is the obvious place for this training but is decreasing in effective size with increasing urbanisation and the burgeoning population with vehicles capable of travelling anywhere in the peninsula.

 A hubara hiding under a bush

-The bustard, hubara – seen here attempting to hide under a thorn bush – is the traditional quarry of the falcons, as well as the desert hare, arnab, but few of either are found in Qatar and smaller wild birds have to be relied on in addition to the pigeons.
-The hubara is a large bird and, while slower than a falcon, is manoeuverable in flight and goes to ground readily, making it difficult for the falcon to follow.
+The bustard, hubara – one seen here attempting to hide beneath a thorn bush – is the traditional quarry of the falcons, as is the desert hare, arnab, but few of either are found in Qatar and smaller wild birds have to be relied on in addition to pigeons.
+The hubara is a very large bird and, while slower than a falcon and apparently ungainly, is highly manoeuverable in flight and goes to ground readily, making it difficult for the falcon both to follow and to strike.
+Generally hawks will not start their attacks from great heights and much of the attack occurs at lower heights where the hubara is attempting to shake off the hawk.
+It is also a fact that different types of hawk have different patterns of attack, this having much to do with the shape of the different hawks’ bodies and, particularly, the forms in which their wings and tail feathers have developed.

 A hawk eating

-Here a Qatari sits in the desert with his hawk eating, its wings spread to protect its food – a very typical position.
-The photo also shows something of the strong bond there is between a hawk and its owner.
+When the hawk brings its quarry down it will then want to eat it straight away.
+Here a Qatari sits in the desert with his hawk eating, its wings partially spread in the pattern characteristic of protecting its food, a practice which is known as ‘mantling’ and is understood to shield the food from sight of other predators.
+The photo also shows something of the strong bond that develops between a hawk and its owner or handler.

-Falconry is an expensive sport to pursue with the birds costing anything from about three hundred dollars to well over a hundred thousand dollars for a special falcon.
-Having said that it is not just a sport for the rich though, for this outlay, it must always be anticipated that birds will be lost, either through illness or injury or through their not returning.
-It is not uncommon to see falcons flying free with their sbuq trailing below them.
+Falconry can be an expensive sport to pursue with the birds costing anything from a few hundred dollars to well over a hundred thousand dollars for a special falcon.
+Having said that it is not just a sport for the rich and a number of less expensive hawks can be seen with their handlers in the desert and they often accompanying Qataris on camping trips as did this hawk sitting hooded in the cool interior of a tent.
+But it must always be anticipated that birds will be lost, either through illness or injury or just through their not returning – it is not uncommon to see falcons flying free with their sbuwq trailing below them.
+The bond between falconer and hawk is important to develop because of this, and it is good to see birds relatively relaxed and comfortable enough to preen themselves as the hawk in the lower photograph is doing.

 A saluqi with desert hare